ddewaele/GoogleMapsV2WithActionBarSherlock/part1.md

 As you can see, on my Galaxy Nexus I don't have a hardware menu button, so as per Google guidelines, the menu overflow icon (3 dots is shown).

 ![](https://dl.dropboxusercontent.com/u/13246619/Blog%20Articles/GoogleMapsV2/jellybean-simple-map-with-menu.png)

+##Debugging issues

+Logcat is pretty clear

+	07-06 13:14:46.722: E/Google Maps Android API(28279): Failed to load map.
+Error contacting Google servers.
+This is probably an authentication issue (but could be due to network errors).

 ## Resources